 “No Justice” is the culmination of a months-long investigation by CBS 2 that began with a tip from a police source about how rape cases are handled by the Chicago Police Department.

-CBS 2’s investigative team was curious to see how often people reported being raped in the city and what happens to these cases in the midst of police investigations.
+We were curious to see how often people reported being raped in the city and what happens to these cases in the midst of police investigations.

-CBS 2 also analyzed another database available on the city’s online data portal for the same timeframe to get an idea of how many cases are open, closed, suspended, etc.
+We also analyzed another database available on the city’s online data portal for the same timeframe to get an idea of how many cases are open, closed, suspended, etc.

 We chose the timeframe of 2009 to present so we could capture a broad and fair look at the scope of the issue, and because some cases could take long periods of time before – and if – an arrest is made.